Xtendify/FounderPhone/CONTRIBUTING.md

 ## Local tunnel URL changes
 - Update `SERVER_URL` in .env file and restart server.
 - Update `App Manifest` with new domain in Slack App.
 Do not update full URL.
-(Ask Rohit for access)
 - Update `Active Configuration` for your number in [Twilio](https://console.twilio.com/us1/develop/phone-numbers/manage/active).
-(Ask Rohit for access)